kislerdm/data-engineering-interviews/README.md

 Data engineering related Q&A for *data community* by *data community*.

-Find full list of questions [here](https://www.data-engineering-interviews.org/questions/)
+Find full list of questions <a href="https://www.data-engineering-interviews.org/questions/" target="_blank">here</a>.

 ## Contribution